gnif/LookingGlass/doc/install.rst

 Qemu Commands
 ~~~~~~~~~~~~~

-**If you are using virt manager/libvirt then this does not apply to
+**If you are using libvirt/virt-manager, then this does not apply to you.**
-you.**

 Add the following to the commands to your QEMU command line, adjusting
-the bus to suit your particular configuration:
+the ``bus`` parameter to suit your particular configuration:

 .. code:: bash

    -device ivshmem-plain,memdev=ivshmem,bus=pcie.0 \
    -object memory-backend-file,id=ivshmem,share=on,mem-path=/dev/shm/looking-glass,size=32M

-The memory size (show as 32 in the example above) may need to be
+The memory size (shown as 32M in the example above) may need to be
 adjusted as per :ref:`Determining Memory <determining_memory>` section.

 .. _determining_memory: